 The story of

-The first high school lesson Elaine learned was, as a female, there were societal impediments obstructing her rights as a female.
+The first high school lesson Elaine learned was that, as a female, there were societal impediments obstructing her rights as a woman.
 The counselors didn’t know what to do with her after she tested in the 99th percentile for mechanical ability and language on the state aptitude test.
-She wanted to take drafting or woodshop classes but they enrolled her in home economics against her wishes.
+She wanted to take drafting or woodshop classes, but they enrolled her in home economics against her wishes.
 They said, “You’re a girl, and those classes are for boys only, no exceptions.”
 Shocked and furious, she felt devalued.

 At UCLA, she became a women’s rights advocate, joined the National Organization for Women and subscribed to MS. magazine the day it came out and still supports the Equal Rights Amendment.
 Following graduation, she worked as a secondary history teacher in the Los Angeles City School District and specialized in dissent and reform in American history.

 She married a fiction writer and journalist and moved from Los Angeles to Berkeley.
 After substitute teaching for a while, she got a job as an administrative assistant in the telecommunications industry.
 An engineer mentored and trained her to design and write telephone systems specifications and give sales presentations to potential customers.
 She was thrilled to put her mechanical and language abilities to work finally.
 When the company decided to open a systems design analyst job, she was first in line with her application—only to learn that women weren’t allowed to apply.
 She saw no other option but to quit.
 Only later, she discovered she could have filed a complaint based on sexual discrimination with the Equal Employment Opportunity Commission, the agency established by the Civil Rights Act of 1964 to enforce laws against workplace discrimination.